SummaryRead the full fact sheet

 Contacting Child Protection

-To report child abuse, contact your regional Child Protection office as soon as possible.
+To make a report in relation to a child being in need of protection, contact the Child Protection intake service where the child resides as soon as possible.
 If you are making a report, please use the main Intake Unit number.
-For all other enquiries, please contact the appropriate regional office.

 How to make a report

-Call the appropriate Intake Unit phone number.
-The Child Protection Intake Worker will ask you for certain information, including:
+Call the appropriate Intake phone number.
+The Child Protection Intake worker will ask you for certain information, including:

 Your ongoing role when making a report

 When Child Protection becomes involved, this may provoke a crisis for the family.
 After making a report, some of your ongoing responsibilities can include:

 - acting as a support person for the child or young person during interviews

 - continuing to monitor the child’s or young person’s behaviour and circumstances for signs of reduced or increased risk